UtrechtUniversity/ricgraph/docs/ricgraph_restapi_gendoc.md

 You don't need to provide authentication to use these calls.

 ## Technicalities
 The Ricgraph REST API uses the [OpenAPI standard](https://www.openapis.org).
-It gives access to Ricgraph function calls both in *ricgraph.py* and in *ricgraph_explorer.py*.
+It gives access to Ricgraph function calls.
 Read more about [REST (representational state transfer)](https://en.wikipedia.org/wiki/REST), or read more about [API (application programming interface)](https://en.wikipedia.org/wiki/API).

 ## Base URL